Mortgage Declined After Valuation: Here is What to Do Next

 Non-standard construction

-Some lenders class properties that aren’t made from bricks and mortar as ‘non-standard construction’ and these homes are often more difficult to get a mortgage on since not all mortgage providers have flexible enough criteria to lend on these build types.
+Some lenders class properties that aren’t made from bricks and mortar as ‘non-standard construction’.
+These homes are often more difficult to get a mortgage on since not all mortgage providers have flexible enough criteria to lend on these build types.

 Types of non-standard construction that could trigger a rejection at valuation include…